storeon/localstorage/README.md

      alt="Storeon logo by Anton Lovchikov" width="160" height="142">

 The 177 bytes module for [Storeon] to store and sync state to `localStorage`.
 It restores state from `localStorage` during page loading and saves state on every change.
-It uses [Size Limit] to control size.
+It uses [Size Limit] to control the size.

 [Size Limit]: https://github.com/ai/size-limit
 [Storeon]: https://github.com/storeon/storeon